Fokke-/bartender.fokke.fi/docs/overview.md

 - Multiple bars can be open simultaneously
 - Bar properties, such as position can be changed on the fly
 - Easily stylable with CSS custom properties
-- Typed lightweight API with zero dependencies
+- Typed lightweight API with zero dependencies.
+[Check package size](https://bundlephobia.com/package/@fokke-/bartender.js).

 ## Accessibility